North Texas Garden Railroad Club – Objective

 GOALS

 It is the goal of the Board to have home meetings and displays on equal footing, with approximately six of each, in a given Club year.
 In addition, it is also the goal to divide those events and place them all over the Metroplex: North, East, West and South.
-This allows those members who like home meetings ample opportunity to intermix with club members and discuss “Trains”.
-Shows and displays also allow those members who love to run their trains for both their and other’s enjoyment an opportunity to do so.
+This allows those members who like home meetings ample opportunity to intermix with Club members and discuss “Trains”.
+Shows and displays also allow those members who love to run their trains for both their and others’ enjoyment an opportunity to do so.
 And for those that love to do both, we are there for you all year long.

 Respectfully Submitted